BugelNiels/nitro/README.md

 ## Known Bugs

 - Zooming in a lot can cause the embedded widget to float outside of the node
+- You can create an infinite loop by creating a cycle in the node graph

 ## TODO